 Military Education and Experience

-When military courses are directly related to a student’s course of study or program at Peninsula College, it is possible for credit to be awarded for use toward a specific degree or certificate.
+When military courses are directly related to a student’s course of study or program at Peninsula College, it is possible for credit to be awarded for use toward a specific degree or certificate, click here for our military crosswalk.
 It should be noted, however, that many such courses may not be applicable and, therefore, no credit can be awarded.
-Official documentation needs to be submitted to the Student Services office and an official transcript evaluation needs to be requested.
+Official documentation needs to be submitted to the Student Services office.

-For more information regarding Prior Learning please contact Pauline Marvin, Enrollment Services Records Manager, firstname.lastname@example.org, (360) 417-6596.
+For more information regarding Prior Learning please contact Richele Ferretti, Credentials Evaluator, email@example.com, (360) 417-6394.